Motorcyclist fighting for his life following Wembley crash

 No arrests have been made.

-This is the second serious west London crash involving a motorbike in two days after a teenage motorcyclist was critically injured in a Bedfont crash on Monday (March 19) .
+This is the second serious west London crash involving a motorbike in two days after a teenage motorcyclist was critically injured in a crash in Bedfont on Monday (March 19).

 Met Police confirmed the 16-year-old remained in a "critical condition" in hospital on Wednesday morning (March 21).